-The Industrial Advisory Board meeting was held October 25-26, 2015 in Fayetteville with seven board members from industry attending.
-The meeting was held in conjunction with a SEMI Professional Development Seminar on Monday afternoon, October 26, to inform students of career opportunities in high tech.
-Semiconductor Equipment and Materials International (SEMI) is a global industry association of companies that provide equipment, materials and services for the manufacture of semiconductors, photovoltaic panels, LED and flat panel displays, microelectromechanical systems (MEMS), and related micro and nano-technologies.
-Industry members and officials of SEMI were also invited to attend the microEP IAB dinner and student poster contest on Sunday evening, October 25.
-Approximately 40 students, faculty, IAB and SEMI guests attended.
+The Industrial Advisory Board meeting was held October 23-24, 2016 in Fayetteville with seven board members from industry attending.
+Approximately 40 board, faculty, and students (along with two guest faculty members from Missouri State University) attended the IAB dinner and poster contest on Sunday evening, October 23rd.
 In addition to a review of the program on Monday morning, the board member held breakout meetings with microEP faculty and students.
+Mike Seacrist, Senior Fellow from SundEdison Semiconductor, was selected as the new board chair.
+Rick Wise gave an overview of the MicroEP program metrics.
+Professor Greg Salamo gave an update on the proposal for the formation of a School of Materials Science and Engineering (SMSE) which would span both the College of Engineering and the College of Arts and Sciences.
+Three recent entrepreneurial successes founded or co-founded by MicroEP PhD graduates were highlighted: 1) SurfTec (Samuel Beckford); 2) WattGlass (Corey Thompson); and, 3) PicaSolar (Doug Hutchings and Seth Shumate).
+A three-minute thesis competition was also held during the IAB/faculty lunch meeting.
 The board discussed the ongoing question of whether the name of the program should be changed to reflect the strong emphasis on materials research.
 The board understood the value of a possible name change but recommended that the program keep a microEP track if it was done.
 The board members also expressed interest in setting up an industrial mentoring system for the students, placing more emphasis on internships, and hosting field trips for students to their company locations.